MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/writing-step-by-step-instructions.md

 **To schedule sprints**

-1. In the Backlogs view, select the first sprint under Current.
+1. In the **Backlogs** view, select the first sprint under Current.
 Or, open your sprint backlog from the following URL:
     [http://AccountName/DefaultCollection/TeamProjectName/\_backlogs/iteration](http://accountname/DefaultCollection/TeamProjectName/_backlogs/iteration)
-    Several predefined sprints are listed under Current and Future.
+    Several predefined sprints are listed under **Current** and **Future**.
 Actual sprint titles vary based on the [process template](https://msdn.microsoft.com/library/ms400752.aspx) used to create your team project.
 However, calendar dates haven’t been assigned.
-2. To set the calendar dates, select the first sprint under **Current,** and select dates.
+2. To set the calendar dates, select the first sprint under **Current**, and select dates.

 ![](media/writing-step-by-step-instructions/1122697927.png)